polterguy/phosphorusfive/README.md

 and so on

-pf.lambda is very easy to learn, since it doesn't contain more than ~15 keywords, and should be used in symbiosis with your own Active Events to provide an environment where you can *"orchestrate"* your applications together, by combining existing C# logic together, to form an *"application"* based upon loosely coupled plugins and modules
+pf.lambda is very easy to learn, since it doesn't contain more than ~15 keywords, and should be used in symbiosis with your own Active Events, to provide an environment where you can *"orchestrate"* your applications together, by combining existing C# logic together, to form an *"application"* based upon loosely coupled plugins and modules